edwardshturman/site/app/projects/dcraft.md

 The timing is almost poetic: we launched d.craft exactly a week before our school would close its doors due to the COVID-19 pandemic.

-We presented our announcement trailer at our weekly community meeting.
-I will never forget the sense of awe and pride from everyone in the room to be a d.tech student.
+We presented d.craft at our weekly community meeting.
+I will never forget the awe, cheer, and d.tech pride from everyone in the room.
 I'm pretty sure I teared up after the standing ovation. :)

 <GalleryCard
   src="/assets/dcraft-march-2020-screenshot.png"